byang18/cs61-5e/README.md

 - The title of a manuscript cannot contain apostrophes or quotations marks ` "
 - No inputs can include the pipe character `|`
 - The secondary author name cannot include spaces in the first name or last name
 - There is no "log out" functionality; an active user is logged out only when a different user is logged in.
 - The master key must be entered anew each time the database starts up.
 For encryption to work properly, the master key ought to be constant each time.
 - When a new manuscript is submitted, it is randomly assigned to an avilable editor.
 - We have not implemented certain checks of defensive programming, such as ensuring integers are valid.
+- Does not accept RICodes outside what was provided by the professor
+- To switch users, we must log out
+- For extra, inserted data cannot be used

 # Extra credit